tekle23/cinemabook/README.md

 ## License

-The cinemabook project software licensed under the HelloMarket license.
+The cinemabook project software licensed under the HellooMarket license.